FB Pixel

 Personal property coverage is the part of your renters insurance policy that protects your belongings—everything from your couch and laptop to your clothes and cookware.
 If your items are damaged or stolen due to a covered peril (like fire, theft, or water damage), your insurance policy can help reimburse you.

 But how much coverage is enough?
-That depends on the value of what you own.
+That depends on the total value of what you own.

-The best way to figure out how much coverage you need is by creating a home inventory—a detailed list of your belongings and their estimated value.
+The best way to determine your coverage amount is by creating a home inventory—a detailed list of your belongings and their estimated value.
+This step helps ensure you buy the right coverage limit for your renters insurance policy and avoid overpaying or being left underinsured.

 🔍 Actual Cash Value vs. Replacement Cost